Why is “pick one goal setting framework” the wrong question?

 How many goals can the system hold at once?

 One to two focus areas per year is the practical ceiling for most people, with a single Summit Goal in each.
 The architecture can technically hold a Summit Goal in every life area, but the weekly and daily layers cannot.
-Running three Summit Goals across three life areas means three Outcome Maps, three Friction Maps, and three quarterly plans competing for the same Sunday review and the same finite weeks.
+Three Summit Goals across three life areas means three Outcome Maps, three Friction Maps, and three quarterly plans competing for the same Sunday review and the same finite weeks.

-Three good arguments against the Synthesis Method and how I answer them
+Three good arguments against the Synthesis Method, and how I answer them

 “A single framework run properly outperforms a mix run sloppily”